yawenzh/YZmar/_posts/2021-09-11-Material Research.md

 Hong Kong's newest housing solution, James Law
 #### Aiming to ease the city's affordable housing problem, architect James Law has found a creative solution that converts concrete water pipes into 100-square-foot micro-living units.
 Called OPod, the tiny apartments are equipped with a shower, toilet, and smartphone lock, and can house one to two people.
 Additionally, the tube houses can also be stacked on one another between the city’s highrises to form modular communities.

-## Site
-#### Jordan River Peace Labyrinth
-Near to a park, a cluster site - a larger parcel where multiple residences could be located in a small planned development.

 ![site](https://raw.githubusercontent.com/yawenzh/YZmar/master/image/%E5%BE%AE%E4%BF%A1%E5%9B%BE%E7%89%87_20210913091342.png)